Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies , , , , and in finite partition monoids

-For the converse, suppose that $a\cfn b$ and let $g,h\in\Pan$ be conjugators (elements from the definition of $\cfn$) for $a$ and $b$.
-Let $g_1=(gh)^ig$, where $i\geq0$ is an integer such that $g_1h$ is an idempotent.
+For the converse, suppose that $a\cfn b$ and let $g,h\in \Pan$ be $\cfn$-conjugators for $a$ and $b$.
+Let $g_1 = (gh)^ig$, where $i\geq0$ is an integer such that $g_1h$ is an idempotent.
 It is straightforward to check that $g_1$ and $h$ are also conjugators for $a$ and $b$.
-Now, let $h_1=(hg_1)^jh$, where $j\geq0$ is an integer such that $h_1g_1$ is an idempotent.
+Now, let $h_1 = (hg_1)^jh$, where $j\geq 0$ is an integer such that $h_1 g_1$ is an idempotent.
 Again, we can check that $g_1$ and $h_1$ are conjugators for $a$ and~$b$.
-By a routine calculation, we can show that $g_1h_1$ is also an idempotent.
+By a routine calculation, we can show that $g_1 h_1$ is also an idempotent.
 Therefore, we may assume that $gh$ and $hg$ are idempotents.

 By Proposition~\ref{t:KerCoker}, the kernel and cokernel of $gh$ and of $hg$ both consist of singletons.
 It follows that the same statement holds for $g$ and $h$.
-Hence, for every $x\in\bn$, $[x]_g=\{x,y'\}$ or $[x]_g=\{x\}$, and $[x']_g=\{x',y\}$ or $[x']_g=\{x'\}$, for some $y\in\bn$.
+Hence, for every $x\in \bn$, $[x]_g = \{x,y'\}$ or $[x]_g = \{x\}$, and $[x']_g = \{x',y\}$ or $[x']_g = \{x'\}$, for some $y\in \bn$.
 The same statement is true for $h$.
-Since $gh$ is an idempotent, for every $x\in\bn$, either $[x]_{gh}=\{x,x'\}$ or $[x]_{gh}=\{x\}$ and $[x']_{gh}=\{x'\}$.
+Since $gh$ is an idempotent, for every $x\in \bn$, either $[x]_{gh} = \{x,x'\}$ or $[x]_{gh} = \{x\}$ and $[x']_{gh} = \{x'\}$.
 The same statement is true for $hg$.

-Define $\sig:\bn\to\bn$ by
+Define $\sig:\bn\to \bn$ by

 By the properties of $g$, $h$, $gh$, and $hg$ stated above, $\sig$ is well defined and $\sig\in S_n$.
-By the definition of $\sig$, we have $g\subseteq\sig$ and $h\subseteq\sig^{-1}$.
+By the definition of $\sig$, we have $g\subseteq \sig$ and $h\subseteq \sig^{-1}$.
 To conclude the proof, it suffices to show that $\sig b\sig^{-1}=a$.

-Since $g\subseteq\sig$ and $h\subseteq\sig^{-1}$, we have $a=gbh\subseteq\sig b\sig^{-1}$.
-For the reverse inclusion, let $x\in\bn$.
-We will prove that $[x]_{\sig b\sig^{-1}}\subseteq[x]_a$ and $[x']_{\sig b\sig^{-1}}\subseteq[x']_a$.
+Since $g\subseteq \sig$ and $h\subseteq \sig^{-1}$, we have $a = gbh\subseteq \sig b\sig^{-1}$.
+For the reverse inclusion, let $x\in \bn$.
+We will prove that $[x]_{\sig b\sig^{-1}}\subseteq [x]_a$ and $[x']_{\sig b\sig^{-1}}\subseteq [x']_a$.